Mr Donald Sammut

 He has also been involved in media work, including a BBC production: ‘The Incredible Human Hand’ which is regularly re-transmitted on BBC channels. https://www.bbc.co.uk/programmes/p01mv2md0

 Mr Sammut is married to Shirley Anne Bell, restaurateur and cook.
 They live in Bristol.
 He has two daughters and one stepson.
-Eva is an Academic and Clinical trainee in Cardiology in Bristol, Rebecca is a mother of three and Henry is a technical copywriter in London.
+Eva is an Academic and Clinical trainee in Bristol, Rebecca is a mother of three and Henry is a technical copywriter in London.

 Year of first medical qualification